Applying For Your Social Insurance Number ... Fast, Simple, Secure!

 If you are a Canadian citizen, a newcomer to Canada, or a temporary resident, you need a Social Insurance Number (SIN) to work in Canada or to receive benefits and services from government programs.

 A SIN is issued to one person only.
 It cannot legally be used by anyone else.
 You are responsible for protecting your SIN.
-Be sure to store your SIN card in a safe place – do not keep it with you.
+Store any document containing your SIN and personal information in a safe place—do not keep it with you.

 For more information on how to protect your SIN, please see our publication, Your Social Insurance Number: A Shared Responsibility!
-(SC-237-09-13).
+(SC-237-03-14).

-Service Canada has made it easy for you to apply for a SIN, to replace your card, or to amend your SIN record.
+Service Canada has made it easy for you to apply for a SIN, to request a confirmation of your SIN, or to amend your SIN record.
 When applying in-person, you do not have to complete an application form nor do you have to mail your original proof-of-identity documents.

 All applicants residing in Canada should apply in-person; however, special measures are in place to accommodate individuals who cannot apply in-person at a Service Canada point of service.

-If you live in an inaccessible area or 100 kilometers or more from a Service Canada point of service, you are eligible to apply by mail.
-If you are unsure if you are eligible, contact Service Canada at 1‑800‑206‑7218 (select option #3).
+- If you live in an inaccessible area or 100 kilometers or more from a Service Canada point of service, you are eligible to apply by mail.
+If you are unsure if you are eligible, visit our website at servicecanada.gc.ca to confirm your eligibility to apply by mail using your postal code or contact Service Canada at 1-800-206-7218 (select option #3).

 Documents required to apply for a SIN